Q: What are the costs involved? Are they different for students who are not residents of Minnesota or for international students?

 Q: Is there assistance to help me pay for the additional flight training expenses?

 A: Yes!
 There are financial aid options and scholarships available.
-If you have questions about how to fund these additional expenses, we invite you to visit with the Office of Financial Aid & Scholarships at 1-800-862-6466.
+If you have questions about how to fund these additional expenses, we invite you to visit with the Office of Financial Aid & Scholarships at 1-800-862-6466 or check out aviation scholarship database.

 Q: If I already have a Private Pilot certificate, do I need to retake the Private Pilot ground school and flight courses?